NYPL/digarch/transfers/file-transfers.md

  days should be quarantined for 30 days to ensure that all virus definitions are up to date.

 * Use a write-blocker to connect the drive to the computer.
+See [Using Tableau Write Blockers](/digarch/transfers/using-tableaus.html){:target="_blank"} for instructions.
 * Run [ft.sh](../software#ftsh){:target="_blank"} to create a transfer package.

 On Windows: